 - Park away from the store

 The more steps you take, the more you keep your body in motion and burn extra calories.

 Add more steps by parking further away from the store when you go on errands, and walk the remaining distance.

-Later, when you resume work at the office after the pandemic, you can do the same thing by walking to and from the office to the car.
+At the office, you can do the same thing by walking to and from the premises to the car.